bravoalpha79/k9-zen/README.md

 ## UX

+### User stories

 The website is intended primarily for dog owners who are looking to train their dog, especially those looking to provide the dog with a different-than-mainstream training approach.
-It is tailored to provide them with all the essential information they might need to decide if K9Zen is the right school for their dog and for them.

 A second potential user group are visitors (dog owners or not) who have heard about K9Zen and are looking for more information about the school, its location, trainers etc.

 A third hypothetical group would be users who are simply looking for more information on PRT.

-For this group, the information found on the website itself will be relatively limited as the PRT philosophy is not discussed in detail on the pages.
-However, they can make use of the Contact functionalities on the website to obtain the information they require.
+The following relevant user stories have been identified:

+- As a user, I want to find out about the school's training methods in order to decide whether they are right for my dog.
+- As a user, I want to find out about the training options/courses provided in order to choose the most appropriate one for me and my dog.
+- As a user, I want to find out about the price of training options in order to compare with other schools and to decide whether I can afford it.
+- As a user, I want to find out about the school's location in order to decide whether it is convenient for my routine.
+- As a user, I want to find out about the training schedule in order to decide whether it can fit into my schedule.
+- As a user, I want to find out about the trainers and their references.
+- As a user, I want to be able to contact the school via telephone or email, in order to obtain additional information or to arrange start of training.
+- As a user, I want to find out more about PRT.

+- As owner, I want to attract dog owners to choose my school and my services to train their dog.
+- As owner, I want to present PRT as a more positive training method compared to mainstream training.
+- As owner, I want to let the user know that they are welcome to contact me on any school- or PRT-related topic.
+- As owner, I want to present the user with the option to visit/audit any training class in person.
+- As owner, I want to request the user to notify me if advance if visiting/auditing with their dog.
+- As owner, I want to provide the user with a message form rather than my email address.

+### Requirements

-As a result, the following requirements were set for the website:
+As a result of the above considerations, the following requirements were set for the website:

-### User Requirements

 1. A user shall be able to obtain relevant and up-to-date information about the school, namely:
     - training method and philosophy,